Insertion Sort

 \(T(n) = for + for \cdot while \approx c_0\cdot n + c_1\cdot\textstyle\sum_2^n(j-1)\) \(T(n) \in O(n^2)\)

-Worst-case time complexity of insertion sort is in
+The worst-case time complexity of insertion sort is

 \(O(n^2)\space or\space \Theta(n^2)\)

-but the time complexity of insertion sort is in
+but the time complexity of insertion sort is actually

 \(O(n^2)\)